SqueezyDough/project-1-1920/README.md

 ### Notes
 * No JS breaks everything
-* Can't tab through website
+* Can't tab through carousel
 * Local storage isn't needed for creating the cards but is needed for saving the choices
 * Site does work when throttled but takes a long time to load without giving feedback to the user